tomhendra/courses/19-testing-javascript/README.md

 ### 3.14.
 Run Multiple npm Scripts in Parallel with npm-run-all

+We use npm scripts a lot, and that validate script is a great way to bring everything together.
+But with the way these tools work, we can run them all at the same time and things will work just as well.
+This will speed up our script runtime a lot, so let’s use `npm-run-all` to make that happen.

 - Our validate script is really handy, but there is a lot going on and it takes a while.
 - It would be nice if we could run all these commands at the same time.
 - `npm-run-all` allows scripts to be run in parallel.